flyncodes/wiki-content-test/origins/fairy.md

 ## General Stats

-A pacifist small creature that is an expert at building
+A pacifist small creature that is an expert at building.
 Difficulty / Complexity: 4

 ## Mobility

-Speed: 90% (Sneaking: 50%) Jump Height:80% ( Gravity: 50%)
+Speed: 90% (Sneaking: 50%) Jump Height:80% (Gravity: 50%)
 Luck: 1.0
 Size: 30%
 Metabolic Adjustment: -0.006